 North East Fair Charity - My Name'5 Doddie

-This year, Living North are honoured to be raising money and awareness for Doddie Weir’s inspirational charity which supports those suffering with Motor Neurone Disease
+This year, Living North were honoured to be raising money and awareness for Doddie Weir’s inspirational charity which supports those suffering with Motor Neurone Disease

 Like many others, we were devastated when Doddie Weir announced that he had been diagnosed with Motor Neurone Disease in June 2017.
 Even for those who don’t know him personally, Doddie is a larger-than-life character, an international rugby star, and just all round great guy.
 He’s known for many reasons, all of them good, and not least for his penchant for striking tartan get-ups.